-Online pioneer.
+Online news pioneer.
 Curator.
 Learner.
 Snoop.
 Critic.
 Dreamer.
 Fixer.
 Know it all.
 Eavesdropper.
 Farmer’s daughter.
 Oldest child.
 Seeker of truth and justice.
 A bit of a maverick.
 Rhode Islander.

 Put them together, and you have some of me — Andrea Panciera, a veteran multimedia journalist who has a passion for figuring out what’s going on and for sharing what she knows.